tparker1/icemelange/README.md

 * Explore ATL03 data and other options for near-coast ice thickness data.
 * Extend and refine the timeseries to investigate ice mélange seasonality and spatial variations.
-* Refine estimated sea ice height.
+* Add pipeline to automate geoid/ortho height calculations for estimated sea ice height.
-* Process tidal data to correct the estimated sea ice height.
+* Process tide data to further correct the estimated sea ice height.
 * Verification of the estimated ice mélange height.